 Day 2: Qingaarsuup Nunaa Island

-Transport by zodiac boat to Qingaarsup island, where we
+Transport by RIB boat to Qingaarsup island, where we

 will start the kayak expedition.
 We will follow the coast